-The service has one treatment room which is used by the service manager and nurse practitioner on different days.
-This helped to minimise the number of people in the premises and control the risk of virus transmission to themselves and patients.
+The service is run by four registered nurses, with one taking on the role of service manager.
+The other three registered nurses are independent nurse prescribers.
+The service contains one treatment room which is used by the service manager and nurse practitioners on different days and at different times during the clinic session.
+This helped to minimise the number of people in the premises and control the risk of virus transmission to staff and patients.